-Acro Yoga is a branch of Yoga with its roots also in Acrobatics It’s hard to identify the founder of Acro Yoga.
+Acro Yoga is a branch of Yoga with its roots also in Acrobatics It’s hard to identify the founder.
 There’s a video from 1938 showing yoga teacher T. Krishnamacharya basing a child in some backbend stretches.

 Their style of Acro Yoga blends dance, yoga, and acrobatics.
 Acroyoga International (AYI) was created in 2003 by Jason Nemer and Jenny Sauer-Klein to spread this practice all over the world and create a structured approach to training teachers.

 In an Acro Yoga session, there are 2 fundamental roles (base and flyer) and a VERY recommended one (spotter), especially if you are a beginner.